-What is the Floating Exchange Rate?
+What Is Floating Exchange Rate?

-Example of Floating Exchange Rate
+Floating Exchange Rate Explained

 Managed Floating Exchange Rate

-It is one that is determined by the private market based on supply and demand in the open market.
+The private market determines it based on supply and demand in the open market.
 The managed floating currency rate is similar to the flexible currency rate system.
-But during heavy and frequent fluctuations in foreign exchange markets, the central bank under a managed floating exchange rate system interferes in the foreign exchange market for purchasing or selling of the currencies to minimize the fluctuations and to keep their currency price favorable for international tradeInternational TradeInternational Trade refers to the trading or exchange of goods and or services across international borders. .
+But during heavy and frequent fluctuations in foreign exchange marketsForeign Exchange MarketsThe foreign exchange market is the world’s largest financial market that decides the exchange rate of currencies., the Central Bank, under a managed floating exchange rate system, interferes in the foreign exchange market to purchase or sell the currencies to minimize the fluctuations and keep their currency price favorable for international tradeInternational TradeInternational Trade refers to the trading or exchange of goods and or services across international borders. .

 #1 – Impact on Economy